Fluctuating home prices in Inglewood, California: What causes this?

 Over time, the value of a piece of real estate will go up and down.
 Property values appreciate in the long term normally.
 But, of course, in real estate there are no "sure things".

-When your home appreciates you have a greater asset to borrow against, and you'll produce a better profit when you sell.
-Property values in Inglewood rise and fall for many different reasons, so how can you be sure what you're buying right now won't depreciate the day after you close?
-The most important element is that you choose a REALTOR® in Inglewood who understands the factors that influence local prices.
+When your house appreciates you have a more valuable asset to borrow against, and you'll generate a higher profit when you sell.
+There are numerous reasons why property values in Inglewood fluctuate.
+So, how will you be sure what you're buying right now will appreciate over time?
+It's imperative that you go with an agent in Inglewood who can identify the factors that drive local prices.

-A lot of people assume that the economy is the most influential factor affecting real estate appreciation.
-Obviously, there are many factors on a national level that influence your house's value: unemployment, mortgage rates, business growth, and more.
-But the most important things that determine your home's value depend on the local Inglewood economy and housing market.
+A lot of people think that the economy is the number one factor affecting real estate appreciation.
+Clearly, there are a lot of issues on a national level that influence your property's value: unemployment, mortgage rates, inflation, and more.
+However, your property's value and the things that play the biggest role in its appreciation depend on the local Inglewood economy and housing market.

-The appreciation history - Is the community thought to be desirable because of its location or affordability?
-Have house prices gone up or down over the past 5-10 years?
+Appreciation history - Have home prices gone up or down over the past 5-10 years?
+Is the community thought to be desirable because of its location or affordability?

 Local economy - Is there a fair mix of work in an area, or does it count on just one industry?
 Have companies moved into or away from an area?
 Are local businesses hiring?
 These items play a part.